digitaltrails/piKam/README.md

 ##### Raspberry Pi Pikam Client
-The PiKam client user interface can be run directly on the Raspberry Pi, but due to bugs in the port of Kivy to the Raspberry Pi it's not much more than a previewer or proof of concept:
+The PiKam client user interface can be run directly on the Raspberry Pi, but due to bugs in the port of Kivy to the Raspberry Pi it's not much more than a previewer or proof of concept until Kivy is fixed:
 * Although the mouse works, the mouse cursor is not visible, which makes doing almost anything quite difficult.
 * From what I gather the keyboard may also have issues.